serenalin121/mini-free-library-front-end/README.md

 ## Project Description
 Have you seen those mini-libraries in your community?
 People put a box or crate of books in their front yard.
 Neighbors browse and return later.
 For this app, I created a system to help library owners to manage books in their libraries.
 The book information was pull from the Open Library API (https://openlibrary.org/developers/api).
 Also, this system can assist people who want to borrow a book to track the library inventory before they visit.
 I used Mapbox map (https://www.mapbox.com/) to display the library locations.

 Both admin and user can create an account by providing email and password information.
-Or they can choose third party Googld log in.
+Or they can choose third party Google log in.

 ## Technology Used and Approaches
 - The website is a MERN stack project.
 (MongoDB, Express, React, Node)